SOCIAL SCIENCE

 Geography

 Geography is a course for those who wish to understand the complex world that we live in.
-Students will learn about the relationships and connections between people and their natural and cultural environments.
+Akōnga will learn about the relationships and connections between people and their natural environments; contexts such as the Amazon Basin, India, Pacific Islands, NZ and cultural environments such as Chicago, New York and Auckland.
 Geography teaches you how to interpret a variety of information and data.
-There is a focus on both local and global issues, which develops research and observation skills and gives students the ability to take action and solve problems.
+There is a focus on both local and global issues such as disparities in populations, spread of tropical diseases.
+In Geography students can develop research and observation skills and it gives ākonga the ability to take action and solve problems.
 Geography focuses on learning inside and outside the classroom and there is no better way to learn about the world you live in by going and exploring it!

 Cost and Materials: $225 approximately for multi-day field trip (optional)